eyezhick/neura-agent/README.md

 - Playwright for web automation
 - Typer for CLI development
 - Rich for beautiful terminal output
+- Docker for containerization
+- GitHub Actions for CI/CD

 ## 📊 CLI Usage